 The Security-setup-line in SM6 contains the SPIs and the ports assigned by the P-CSCF.
 It also contains a list of identifiers for the integrity and encryption algorithms, which the P-CSCF supports.

-NOTE: P-CSCF may be configured to trust on the encryption provided by the underlying access network.
-In this case, the P-CSCF acts according to Release 5 specifications, and does not include encryption algorithms to the Security-setup-line in SM6.
+The only exception from this is the case that the P-CSCF is configured to never apply confidentiality.
+In this case, it shall not include encryption algorithms to the Security-setup-line in SM6.